ds-cloud-ai/ds-cloud/README.md

 # ds-cloud
-Portfolio as a Cloud engineer
+Portfolio for a cloud engineer